SilentVoid13/Silent_Packer/README.md

 make install
 ```

-Compiled binary will be available in the **bin** directory.
+The compiled binary will be available in the **bin** directory.

 ## Known_bugs

 Feel free to report any bugs, so that I can fix them.

-The PE packer have some bugs, especially with big binaries with a lot of dynamic libs.
+The packer has some recurrent bugs with PE files, especially with big binaries with a lot of dynamic libs.
 The section insertion method has a weird behavior sometimes (adding some null bytes at the beginning of the section making the offsets wrong).

 ## Contributing